Jclyoung/liftoff-assignments/P2-Project_Outline/README.md

 HTML
 CSS
 Javascript
+Pictures to text
+Mobile App Creation

 ### What I'll Have to Learn
 Hosting a site
-Iframes
 Javascript with c#
-Google maps API
+Converting pictures to text
-Upload / change specials and pictures
+Upload / change pictures
 Connecting with a POS
-Online payments
 Online database